Destinations

 There are other forms relating to offshore businesses, bank accounts, trusts, and structures.
 If you have any assets overseas, you want to consult with an international tax professional.

 Here’s the disclaimer: I am not an accountant.
 I am not a tax lawyer.
 This is not tax advice.
-This is an article about my experience and what kinds of forms I file and what forms many friends, associates, and colleagues of mine file on an annual basis.
-Your situation may be different so please check with a tax lawyer or accountant to verify any and all filing requirements that you may have.
+This is an article about my experience and what kinds of forms I file.
+It’s equally about what forms many friends, associates, and colleagues of mine file on an annual basis.
+Your situation may be different.
+Thus, please check with a tax lawyer or accountant to verify any and all filing requirements that you may have.

 FinCen 114 (FBAR) For International Bank And Brokerage Accounts

-The name for this form changed from TD F 90-22.1 to FinCEN Report 114 in 2013.
-This, and the fact that many of us in the business still refer to it as the FBAR, has caused some confusion around the web.
+The name for this tax form changed from TD F 90-22.1 to FinCEN Report 114 in 2013.
+This, and the fact that many of us in the business still refer to it as the FBAR, has caused some confusion.

 The FBAR tax form stands for Foreign Bank Account Report.
-FBAR refers to Form 114, Report of Foreign Bank and Financial Accounts, filed with the Financial Crimes Enforcement Network (FinCEN), a bureau of the US Treasury.
-One of the most critical filing requirements is the Report of Foreign Bank and Financial Accounts.
+FBAR refers to Form 114, Report of Foreign Bank and Financial Accounts.
+This is one of the most critical filing requirements.
+You file it with the Financial Crimes Enforcement Network (FinCEN), a bureau of the US Treasury.

-Any US person who has control or ownership of foreign accounts with an aggregate value of more than $10,000 or more is required to file FBAR.
 This includes taxpayers with interest or signature authority over the account.
 Anyone who is a signor or beneficial owner of a foreign bank or brokerage account(s) with more than $10,000 must disclose these accounts to the U.S. Treasury.
-This rule also requires anyone with multiple accounts with an aggregate average balance of all accounts above $10,000 to file as well.
+This rule also requires filing if the average balance across multiple accounts exceeds $10,000.

 The FBAR is not filed along with a tax return to the IRS.
-Instead, it is to be filed separately with FinCEN.
-With FBAR, you must file foreign stocks or securities held in a financial account at a foreign financial institution, financial accounts held at a foreign branch of a US bank, foreign mutual funds, and foreign-issued life insurance or annuity contracts.
+Instead, you need to file it separately with FinCEN.
+With FBAR, you must report foreign stocks, securities, accounts at foreign banks or US bank branches abroad, mutual funds, and foreign-issued life insurance or annuities.

-The law imposes a civil penalty for not disclosing an offshore bank account or offshore credit card up to $25,000 or the greatest of 50% of the balance in the account at the time of the violation or $100,000.
+The law imposes a civil penalty of up to $25,000 or the greater of 50% of the account balance at the time of violation or $100,000 for failing to disclose an offshore account or credit card.
 Criminal penalties for willful failure to file an FBAR can also apply in certain situations.
-Note that these penalties can be imposed for each year.
+Keep in mind that the IRS can impose these penalties for each year.

 Form 8938 For Specified Foreign Financial Assets

-Tax form 8938 is for United States taxpayers who have certain foreign financial assets that have an aggregate value of more than $50,000.
-The form is to be filed with the IRS with a tax return.
+Tax form 8938 is for United States taxpayers who have certain foreign financial assets with an aggregate value of more than $50,000.
+You must file the form with the IRS along with your tax return.

 The form is a requirement for those who have an interest in what the IRS calls “specified foreign financial assets”.
-These include financial accounts maintained at financial institutions outside of the US, including bank accounts, investment accounts, and mutual funds; stocks, bonds, and other securities issued by a non-US person and aren’t held through an investment account; any interest in a foreign entity, like a corporation, partnership, or trust; or any financial instrument or contract that has a counterparty or issuer that is not a US person.
+These include financial accounts at institutions outside the US, such as bank accounts, investment accounts, and mutual funds.
+They also encompass stocks, bonds, and other securities issued by non-US persons, not held through an investment account.
+Additionally, they cover interests in foreign entities like corporations, partnerships, or trusts, and any financial instrument or contract with a non-US counterparty or issuer.

-There are different thresholds set by the IRS regarding different kinds of taxpayers.
-For instance, an unmarried person living in the US is required to file 8938 if the market value of their foreign financial assets is greater than $50,000 on the last day of the year or more than $75,000 at any time during the year.
+The IRS sets different thresholds for various types of taxpayers.
+For instance, an unmarried person living in the US must file Form 8938 if the market value of their foreign financial assets exceeds $50,000 on the last day of the year.
+Alternatively, they must file if the value is more than $75,000 at any point during the year.
 The required market value goes up to $100,000 and $150,000, respectively, if the return is filed by two married individuals filing jointly.

 Form 5471 For Officers, Directors, Or Shareholders In Certain Foreign Corporations

 IRS form 5471 is to be filed by US taxpayers who are officers, directors, or shareholders in certain foreign corporations.
 The form was created by a law that requires domestic corporations to provide their asset and balance sheets on their foreign corporations.
-The law was created in hopes of stopping corporations from hiding money overseas.
+Legislators created the law with the hope of stopping corporations from hiding money overseas.
 Today, the form isn’t just for large corporations.
-Many individuals are required to file the form.
+Actually, many individuals are required to file the form.

 Form 5471 is to be filed with an individual’s income tax return.
 Penalties for not filing can be very steep, including a fine of $10,000 or more.